 - Heat oven to 375.

-- Remove the brisket from the refridgerator.
-Take out of the stock and disgard the stock, unless, you are going to use for your vegetables.
+- Remove the brisket from the refrigerator.
+Take out of the stock and discard the stock, unless, you are going to use for your vegetables.

 - Trim any extract fat from the brisket.